 The memory module sockets have gold-plated metal contacts.
-When upgrading the memory, it is important to use memory modules with gold-plated metal contacts to prevent corrosion, oxidation, or both resulting from having incompatible metals in contact with each other.
+When upgrading the memory, use memory modules with gold-plated metal contacts to prevent corrosion, oxidation, or both, resulting from having incompatible metals in contact with each other.

 Static electricity can damage the electronic components of the computer or optional cards.
 Before beginning these procedures, be sure that you are discharged of static electricity by briefly touching a grounded metal object.
-For more information, see Electrostatic discharge information on page 12.